About NGK

 2.Policies to prevent occurrence of modern slavery and human trafficking

-NGK Group has established the NGK Group Corporate Business Principles and the NGK Group Human Rights Policy, which stipulate the attitudes and matters to be respected in conducting business activities.
+NGK Group has established the "NGK Group Corporate Business Principles and Code of Conduct" and the "NGK Group Human Rights Policy", which stipulate the attitudes and matters to be respected in conducting business activities.
 The code and policy, with the approval of the Board of Directors, declare that the NGK Group excludes forced labor, child labor, human trafficking, and all other acts that lead to human rights violations.
-We are also preparing to formulate the NGK Group Code of Conduct, which officers and employees must comply in the execution of their duties.

-With the "NGK Group’s Supply-Chain CSR Guideline", the NGK Group requests its supply chain to understand and support the avoidance of the use of conflict minerals that can cause human rights violations and poverty, and the prohibition of forced labor and child labor.
+In addition, regarding to the supply chain, we have established “NGK Group Supplier Code of Conduct”, which specifically defines the code of conduct for suppliers based on the NGK Group's various policies, guidelines, and codes of conduct.
+With the “NGK Group Supplier Code of Conduct”, the NGK Group requests its supply chain to understand and support the avoidance of the use of conflict minerals that can cause human rights violations and poverty, and the prohibition of forced labor and child labor.
 The NGK Group and its entire supply chain have made a clear commitment to prevent the occurrence of modern slavery and human trafficking.

 3.Due diligence process